Sahil-Sewani/Perceptron/README.md

 - Plots the dataset, visualizing cars in green and SUVs in red.
 - Computes and plots the decision boundary line derived from the learned weights.
 - Generates a 3D surface plot depicting the error rates across different weight combinations.

-## Credits

-- This code was developed as a part of learning and practicing Perceptron algorithms for binary classification.

-Feel free to modify and use this code for educational purposes or further enhancements.